 The Healthcare System

-THE HEALTHCARE SYSTEM This course is a comprehensive course covering the full spectrum of healthcare services, identifying up-to-the-minute trends, and analyzing options for future policy.
+This course is a comprehensive course covering the full spectrum of healthcare services, identifying up-to-the-minute trends, and analyzing options for future policy.

 Outcomes Assessment and Quality Management